adap/flower/doc/source/contribute-baselines.rst

 It is recommended (but not required) to use `Hydra <https://hydra.cc/>`_ to execute the experiment.

-Please make sure that you add your baseline or experiment to the corresponding directory as explained in `Execute Baseline <https://flower.dev/docs/execute-baseline.html>`_.
-Also add a :code:`README.md` with a short explanation of the paper and a detailed description of how to execute the baseline.
+Please make sure to add your baseline or experiment to the corresponding directory as explained in `Executing Baseline <https://flower.dev/docs/executing-baselines.html>`_.
+Also add a :code:`README.md` containing a link to the paper, the abstract of the paper, and a detailed description of how to execute the experiments.

-Please also check if all requirements or library are listed in the :code:`pyproject.toml` or the :code:`requirements.txt` available in the directory `flower/baselines/flwr_baselines <https://github.com/adap/flower/blob/main/baselines>`_.
-If the requirement or library is not yet listed please add it.
-If the versions are different please make your that your baseline is running with the already existing version listed in :code:`pyproject.toml` or the :code:`requirements.txt`.
+Please also check if all required Python packages (libraries, frameworks, ...) are listed in :code:`pyproject.toml` and/or :code:`requirements.txt` (all in the directory `baselines <https://github.com/adap/flower/blob/main/baselines>`_.
+If the required Python package is not yet listed, please add it to :code:`pyproject.toml`.
+If you need a different version of a package that is already listed, please try to make your experiment running with the already existing version listed in :code:`pyproject.toml` (or :code:`requirements.txt`) or - if that does not work - open a GitHub Issue and request the version change.

-The experiment also needs to contain a file with an automatic downloader of the dataset.
+The experiment also needs to contain a file with a (if possible automatic) downloader of the dataset.
 This can be included in one of the files or as an extra file.

-At the end please also add a plot the results of the experiment that are performed by your code to the experiment directory as well as to the :code:`README.md`.
-This will help to better understand the experiment and allow the user to figure out any errors.
+Finally, please also add plots of the results of the experiments that are performed by your code to the experiment directory and include them in :code:`README.md`.
+This will help others to better understand the experiment and allow them to quickly recognise your contributions.

-We are aware that a few libraries are only available within the Conda environment.
-However, please make sure that your code runs as well outside of Conda to keep the usability of the Flower framework.
+We are aware that a small number of libraries are only available via Conda.
+However, we want to encourage you to make sure that your code also runs well outside of Conda in order to make it more accessible to the wider research community.

 Here is a checklist for adding a new baseline: